citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Major Update from 4 to 5
 ########################

-This section describes how you can upgrade your existing Citus installation to Citus 5.0.
+This section describes how you can upgrade your existing Citus installation to Citus 5.

-If you are upgrading from CitusDB 4.0 to Citus 5.0, you can use the standard `PostgreSQL pg_upgrade <http://www.postgresql.org/docs/9.5/static/pgupgrade.html>`_ utility. pg_upgrade uses the fact that the on-disk representation of the data has probably not changed, and copies over the disk files as is, thus making the upgrade process faster.
+If you are upgrading from CitusDB 4 to Citus 5, you can use the standard `PostgreSQL pg_upgrade <http://www.postgresql.org/docs/9.5/static/pgupgrade.html>`_ utility. pg_upgrade uses the fact that the on-disk representation of the data has probably not changed, and copies over the disk files as is, thus making the upgrade process faster.

-Citus 5.0 is not a standalone application but a PostgreSQL extension.
-Therefore, you should first install `PostgreSQL 9.5 <http://www.postgresql.org/download/>`_ before installing Citus 5.0.

 Apart from running pg_upgrade, there are 3 manual steps to be accounted for in order to update Citus.